-If you cancel after paying your deposit will you receive any of it back?
+If you cancel after paying your deposit will any of it be

 Nobody wants to make a habit of giving money away do they? . . .

 We don't and won't, and why should we?
 It seems unfair that the moment you pay a deposit for a tour say a year or 4 months out, that you should lose your entire deposit of several hundred dollars.

 Your deposit is 100% refundable all the way through to 61 days prior to our photography tours

 unless otherwise stated, and even then there is only a $100 penalty should you decide to cancel in the next 30 days.
 Read more regarding our cancellation policy